flecoqui/load-testing/README.md

 ```

 The appId associated with the new application will be used for subsequent steps which will build the Web UI and Web API.

+**Note**:
+The creation of the Application in Azure Active Directory requires a redirect uri which is known once the infrastructure is deployed.
+This redirect Uri is a uri to an Azure Storage or an Azure App Service hosting the Web application.
+The creation of the Application in Azure Active Directory must be launched once the infrastructure is deployed.
+If you launch the creation of the Application in Azure Active Directory before deploying the infrastructure it will fail.

 ##### Building the backend